Rental increases – how much and how often?

 When it comes to water bills, you're only liable for your water consumption charges, not other associated supply charges (unless you live in South Australia, where supply costs can be passed on).

-But if you're on a shared meter (often in apartments) you can't be charged for your consumption either.
+But if you're on a shared meter (often in apartments) you can't be charged for your consumption or supply.
 This doesn't apply in South Australia or Western Australia, where consumption on a shared meter can be charged provided the method of calculation is spelt out on your lease.

 Australian Capital Territory